eBay/tsv-utils/docs/lto-pgo-study.md

 _Visit the [Performance Benchmarks home page](Performance.md)_
 _Visit the [TSV Utilities main page](../README.md)_

-# Link Time Optimization and Profile Guided Optimization evaluation
+# Link Time Optimization and Profile Guided Optimization Evaluation

 Link Time Optimization (LTO) and Profile Guided Optimization (PGO) are LLVM compiler technologies supported by LDC, the LLVM D Compiler.
 Benchmarks were done in fall 2017 to see if these technologies would benefit the TSV Utilities.
 The same benchmarks were used as in the [March 2017 Comparative Benchmark Study](ComparativeBenchmarks2017.md).
 Material improvements were seen both in run-time performance and binary size.
 Both LTO and PGO are now used when building the pre-built binaries available on the [Github releases](https://github.com/eBay/tsv-utils-dlang/releases) page.